GalaticStryder/kernel_lge_msm8974/readme.md

 If you really follow the K.I.S.S. principle you'll probably only need the **base-devel** and it's present in 99% of the installations.

-Also, if the host kernel was not compressed with lz4, you might not have that package installed, install it if you don't.
+Also, if the host Kernel was not compressed with lz4, you might not have that package installed, install it if you don't.

 	sudo pacman -S lz4